ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda/implement-lambda.md

     const receivedTemperature = event.temperature;
 ```

-The Lambda function then creates the SNS topic using the createSnsTopic function, which is an asynchronous function that creates an SNS topic if it doesn't already exist and returns the Topic ARN (Amazon Resource Name).
+The Lambda function then creates the SNS topic using the createSnsTopic function, which is an asynchronous function that creates an SNS topic if it doesn't already exist, and returns the Topic ARN (Amazon Resource Name).

 The ARN is the unique resource identifier within the AWS cloud.

 ```JavaScript
 async function subscribeEmailToTopic(topicArn) {